mape2k/docs/content/guides/production-ready-automation/Quick-Start.md

 ### Start a Blank Reference Topology

-The Cumulus Networks reference topology is included as a submodule in all of the Cumulus Networks golden standard demos, which eliminates the need to clone the base reference topology project. <!-- For more information about submodules see the contributor’s guide.
+The Cumulus Networks reference topology is included as a submodule in all the Cumulus Networks golden standard demos, which eliminates the need to clone the base reference topology project. <!-- For more information about submodules see the contributor’s guide.
 TODO: add link to contributor's guide -->

 You can start the reference topology by itself if you want to build configuration from scratch or intend to start from a completely blank slate network topology.